bahim22/work/Docs2/Aplus_Notes1.md

 ### Storage and Peripherals

+1. `Hard Drives`: Non-volatile storage device that're also called Magnetic disk drives, conventional drive or HDD's with speeds of 5400, 7200, 10k, and 15k rpm
-1. Hard drives are usually 2.5" form factor (desktops use 3.5")
+2. Hard drives are usually 2.5" form factor (desktops use 3.5")
    1. 2.5: better performance due to larger cache and higher rotation speed
-   2. more available/cheaper than 1.8" drives that weigh less, consume less power, but have slower rotation speed & access time
+   2. 2.5: more available/cheaper than 1.8" drives that weigh less, consume less power, but have slower rotation speed & access time
       1. usually found in 10 inch or ultra-portable laptops
-2. drive tech: serial and parallel ATA
+3. drive tech: serial and parallel ATA
-3. don't have separate power connectors
+4. don't have separate power connectors
-4. Form factors: 2.5”, 1.8”, or M.2
+5. Form factors: 2.5”, 1.8”, or M.2
-5. Magnetic disk drives
-6. SSD
+6. `SSD` solid-state drive: flash memory (non-volatile) tech with no moving parts that uses flash to erase data in blocks and stores memory in HAND chips.
+7. Communications interfaces include:
+   1. NVMe (non-volatile memory express) with optimized data transfer with speeds of 3.5 Gbps
+   2. SATA is slowest and PCIe is medium speed
+   3. Forms factors come in M.2 (22 mm wide, length vary 60-80mm and plug into M.2 slot) and mSATA (20 mm wide, 52-pin connector)
-7. SCSI (Small Computer System Interface)
+8. SCSI (Small Computer System Interface)
-8. Sectors usually contain 512 bytes.
+9. Sectors usually contain 512 bytes.
-9. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
+10. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
 It ranges from 8-64KB.
     1. L2 and L3 are larger than L1 but take longer to access.

 #### RAID

+- 0 strips data and offers no redundancy but has good performance
+- 1 mirrors data and uses more storage space to store full copies of data
+- 5 offers striping with parity; minimum 3 drives, can calculate missing data rebuild
+- 10 striping and mirroring for full redundancy, min.
+4 drives

 1. `RAID` (Redundant Array of independent disk) Types: Hardware & Software RAID
     1. `RAID 0`: Striping w/o parity and no fault tolerance